 A security deposit is required to hold a room, date, and time.
 The Facilities Coordinator will specify the rate of the security deposit, which depends on the type of event.
 The deposit must be paid in full at contract signing.
 A room can be held for a week on a “right of first refusal” basis.
 Rental fees are due four weeks prior to the event.
-If payment is not made on due date and unless arrangements have been made through the Facilities Coordinator, the event is considered cancelled and the security deposit is retained.
+If payment is not made on due date and unless arrangements have been made through the Facilities Coordinator, the event is considered canceled and the security deposit is retained.

 Cancellation policies vary depending on the type of event, for example, a stage performance versus a party rental.
 The Facilities Coordinator can provide exact information.